 When we made our way to the bottom of the pass and the start of the glacier formed Arthur Valley, we decided to take a detour to visit Sutherland Falls.
 At 580 metres, it is the second highest waterfall in New Zealand, and in the torrential rain that we were experiencing, it was quite spectacular.

 By the time we reached our final hut of the trek, we were wet, freezing and exhausted after a long day’s hike.
-But at the same time we had an incredible feeling of accomplishment, knowing that we had completed the hardest day of the trek.
+But at the same time, we had an incredible feeling of accomplishment, knowing that we had completed the hardest day of the trek.

 On our fourth and final day the rain continued, and we were looking forward to finishing the final leg of the Milford Track.
-Similar to the opening days of the trek, the track made it’s way through beautiful beech forest, following the Arthur River, this time down stream and heading towards the famous Milford Sound.
+Similar to the opening days of the trek, the track made its way through beautiful beech forest, following the Arthur River, this time downstream and heading towards the famous Milford Sound.

 Although the rain kept up for the rest of the day and the sand flies were relentless, we were positive and full of energy.
 We were the first to make it to the hut at the end of the track, and we couldn’t keep the smiles off of our faces, knowing that we had completed this amazing trek.